sguesdon/docker-artifact-registry-mirror-gke/README.md

 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/docker-gcp-private-mirror)](https://artifacthub.io/packages/helm/docker-gcp-private-mirror/docker-gcp-private-mirror)
 [![Docker hub](https://img.shields.io/docker/v/sguesdon/docker-gcp-private-mirror?logo=docker&label=Docker%20hub)](https://hub.docker.com/r/sguesdon/docker-gcp-private-mirror/builds)

-# Docker GCP private mirror
+# Docker Artifact Registry Mirror for GKE

 This project was created with the aim of using an image mirror from Artifact Registry in a Kubernetes cluster (GKE) within Google Cloud Platform.
 It addresses several issues, the first being the ability to call a mirror that contains a URL with a URI, not just a hostname (it is possible that Containerd now supports this, but that has not always been the case).
 It also leverages Workload Identity to automatically add an authorization header to all requests sent to the Artifact Registry image mirror.